LDemetrios/Kvasir/README.md

 ## Installation

-The plugin can be manually installed from disk [archive](distributions/Kvasir-0.1.0-signed.zip), or from JetBrains Marketplace by name.
+The plugin can be manually installed from disk with [archive](distributions/Kvasir-0.2.0-signed.zip), or from JetBrains Marketplace by name.

 ## Roadmap